AutoNateAI/swe-hackers/bparker/ROADMAP.md

 ### 4.1 Components & Boundaries

-> Every system is made of parts with boundaries.
+> Every system has parts with boundaries.
+Software has services.
 Your body has organs.
-A company has departments.
-Software has services.

-**Concepts**:
+**📚 Concepts**:
-- Decomposition (breaking big things into small things)
+- Decomposition strategies
 - Interfaces as contracts
-- Coupling (how connected are the parts?)
+- Coupling and cohesion
-- Cohesion (how focused is each part?)

-**Deliverable**:
+- API boundaries

+**📊 Diagram Deliverable**:
+- Component diagram with clear boundaries

+**📝 Quiz**: 5 questions on system decomposition

+**🔨 Mini-Project**: **System Breakdown**
-- Decompose a familiar app (e.g., Spotify, Twitter) into components
+- Decompose a complex app into components
-- Diagram the boundaries and interfaces
+- Define interfaces between components
+- Identify coupling risks

+---

 ### 4.2 Data & State

-> State is the current reality of a system.
+> State is the system's "now."
 Data is information in motion.
-Understanding both is understanding the system's "now" and "flow."

-**Concepts**:
+**📚 Concepts**:
-- Stateless vs stateful
+- Stateless vs stateful services
 - Databases as long-term memory
 - Caches as short-term memory
-- Events as announcements

-**Deliverable**:
+- Event-driven architecture

+**📊 Diagram Deliverable**:
+- State diagram for a user journey

+**📝 Quiz**: 5 questions on state management

+**🔨 Mini-Project**: **State Machine**
-- Diagram where state lives in a sample application
+- Build a finite state machine for a real process
+- Examples: order fulfillment, user authentication, game logic
-- Identify what triggers state changes
+- Visualize with Mermaid state diagram

+---

 ### 4.3 Failure Modes & Resilience

 > Every system fails.
 The question is how gracefully.

-**Concepts**:
+**📚 Concepts**:
 - Error handling strategies
-- Retries and backoff
+- Retries, timeouts, circuit breakers
 - Graceful degradation
-- Monitoring and observability
+- Monitoring and alerting

-**Deliverable**:
+**📊 Diagram Deliverable**:
+- Failure mode analysis diagram

+**📝 Quiz**: 5 questions on resilience patterns

+**🔨 Mini-Project**: **Resilience Audit**
-- Analyze a system for potential failure points
+- Analyze a system for failure points
-- Propose resilience strategies with diagrams
+- Propose mitigation strategies
+- Implement one resilience pattern in code

 ---

+### 🏆 Phase 4 Milestone: **Biometrics System Design**

+*Leverage your fingerprint project experience!*

+Design a modern biometrics authentication system:
+- Component diagram (sensor, processor, storage, API)
+- Data flow for authentication
+- Security considerations
+- Failure modes and mitigations
+- 5-slide presentation of your design

+---

 ## Phase 5: AI-Augmented Development 🤖

-**Goal**: Learn to work *with* AI as a pair programmer and force multiplier.
+**Goal**: Work *with* AI as your pair programmer and force multiplier.

 ### 5.1 Prompt Engineering for Code

-> AI is your junior developer with infinite patience.
-The quality of its work depends on the quality of your instructions.
+> AI is your junior dev with infinite patience.
+Quality in = quality out.

-**Concepts**:
-- Context is king (give background)
-- Be specific about constraints
+**📚 Concepts**:
-- Iterate and refine
+- Context and constraints in prompts
+- Iterative refinement
-- Verify output—always
+- Verification strategies

-**Deliverable**:
+- When AI helps vs hurts

+**📊 Diagram Deliverable**:
+- Flowchart of your prompt iteration process

+**📝 Quiz**: 5 questions on effective prompting

+**🔨 Mini-Project**: **Prompt Journal**
-- Complete a coding task using only AI assistance
+- Complete 5 coding tasks using only AI
-- Document your prompts and the iterations
+- Document each prompt and iteration
+- Rate effectiveness and lessons learned

+---

 ### 5.2 Agentic Workflows

 > You're the architect.
 AI is the builder.
-Your job is to specify, review, and guide.
+You specify, review, guide.

-**Concepts**:
+**📚 Concepts**:
 - Task decomposition for AI
-- Review before commit
+- Review-before-commit discipline
-- Using AI for refactoring
+- AI for refactoring and documentation
+- Knowing when to take over

+**📊 Diagram Deliverable**:
-- Using AI for documentation
+- Workflow diagram: human + AI collaboration

-**Deliverable**:
+**📝 Quiz**: 5 questions on agentic development

+**🔨 Mini-Project**: **AI-Built Feature**
-- Use Cursor to build a small feature from scratch
+- Use Cursor/Copilot to build a complete feature
-- Document your workflow and decision points
+- Document every decision point
+- Track: what AI did well, what you corrected

+---

 ### 5.3 AI for Understanding

-> Don't just use AI to write—use it to explain.
-Ask it to diagram.
-Ask it to summarize.
-Ask it to teach.

-**Concepts**:
-- Explaining code with AI
+> Use AI to explain, diagram, summarize, teach — not just write.

+**📚 Concepts**:
+- Code explanation strategies
-- Generating diagrams from descriptions
+- AI-generated diagrams
 - Summarizing complex systems
-- Learning new concepts on-demand
+- Learning new tech with AI

-**Deliverable**:
+**📊 Diagram Deliverable**:
+- AI-assisted system diagram (document your prompts)

+**📝 Quiz**: 5 questions on AI for learning

+**🔨 Mini-Project**: **Codebase Decoder**
-- Take an unfamiliar codebase and use AI to understand it
+- Take an unfamiliar codebase
+- Use AI to understand it completely
-- Produce a summary document with AI-generated diagrams
+- Produce: summary doc, architecture diagram, key insights

+---

+### 🏆 Phase 5 Milestone: **AI-Powered Tool**

+Build a tool that uses AI as a core feature:
+- Examples: code explainer, documentation generator, diagram creator
+- Must include: clear UI, AI integration, useful output
+- Document your AI prompts and iterations

 ---